EMDR Therapy

 Contact Us Now

-EMDR can also be used for positive processing.
-It has been shown to be effective for positive improvements like enhancing sports performance.
-EMDR works by stimulating both sides of the brain at the same time through different types of eye movement, which helps patients to reframe negative events in a more positi ve light.
-In this way, this treatment may be particularly beneficial for athletes who wish to enhance their performance or improve their mindset for competitions.
-By processing negative thoughts, and enhancing positive connections, EMDR can support you in making progress towards your goals.
+EMDR therapy can also be applied for positive processing and improvements, such as enhancing sports performance.
+It has been demonstrated to effectively stimulate both sides of the brain simultaneously through various types of eye movement, helping patients to reframe negative events in a more positive light.
+This approach can be particularly advantageous for athletes aiming to boost their performance or enhance their mindset for competitions.
+By processing negative thoughts and reinforcing positive connections, EMDR can support your progress towards achieving your goals.

-A skilled EMDR therapist is essential for successfully implementing EMDR therapy.
-This therapist should have specialized training and experience working with EMDR techniques, as well as an understanding of the underlyin g mechanisms behind this type of treatment.
-Through a range of tailored interventions, the RAFT Counseling Team can support you in living intentionally.
-Reach out today to connect with us and start changing your tomorrow!
+A skilled EMDR therapist is crucial for the successful implementation of EMDR therapy.
+This therapist should possess specialized training and experience in EMDR techniques, along with a deep understanding of the underlying mechanisms of this treatment.
+The RAFT Counseling Team offers a range of tailored interventions to support you in living intentionally.
+Contact us today to connect with our team and begin shaping your future!

-At RAFT Counseling, we have the following therapists who are trained in EMDR and would love to incorporate it into your therapy to support you in reaching your goals!
+At RAFT Counseling, we have therapists trained in EMDR who are eager to integrate it into your therapy to help you achieve your goals!

 Connect for EMDR today